Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **5 Skill Rules**
 - **Reverse Mirror Match Clause** - You may not use classes that are in the enemy team.
 	- For example, if there is any Warrior in the enemy team, you may not use Warrior in this battle.
-	- Reinforcements are not considered.
+	- Reinforcements may not be considered (you can if you want).
 Sometimes the initial party of enemies is random to some extent, then all possible classes should not be used.
 	- When facing end-game variants, for example, if there is Blue Warrior in the enemy team, you may not use Warrior in this battle.
 - **Additional Clause**
 	- Bard, Pumpkinhead and Hydra are banned temporarily.